 As your surgery date gets closer, Dr. Meade may request specific lab tests or medical evaluations, including a mammogram.
 You may also need to adjust current medications, vitamins or supplements.
 It’s also recommended that you avoid the consumption of alcohol and drugs and abstain from smoking for a certain period before and after surgery.

 The Procedure for Breast Implant Reconstruction

-The specific surgical approach Dr. Meade takes during your reconstruction will depend on a number of different factors, including whether immediate or delayed reconstruction
+The specific surgical approach Dr. Meade takes during your reconstruction will depend on a number of different factors, including whether immediate or delayed reconstruction is being performed.

 When using breast implants to reshape the breast mound, Dr. Meade offers two options:

 - Two-Stage Implant Reconstruction: Dr. Meade first uses a tissue expander to stretch out the skin in order to make room for your final breast implant.
 The tissue expander is similar to an empty implant shell, which is inserted into the breast and filled slowly over time, giving the surrounding skin and tissue time to soften and expand.
 Once the expander has reached the ideal size, Dr. Meade proceeds to the second stage of reconstruction: replacing the sizer with a true saline or silicone breast implant.